 Looking for an easy vegetarian lunch?
 Try this vegan cream cheese veggie wraps recipe for lunch on the go.

-- I like Tofutti brand vegan cream cheese, but you may use whatever brand you prefer or can find at your local grocery store.
+- We like Tofutti brand vegan cream cheese, but you may use whatever brand you prefer or can find at your local grocery store.

 - The veggies added to this wrap are what really make the recipe shine.
 They're tasty and nutritious to boot.
 For example, spinach is loaded with vitamin K, vitamin A, manganese, folate, iron, and other important nutrients.
 The leafy green has been found to contribute to bone health and contains phytonutrients that may have anti-inflammatory and anti-cancer benefits.